The Soundstream Board:

 Jim Hunwick, LLB

-Jim Hunwick is a finance lawyer and has been a partner at a national law firm, Johnson Winter and Slattery, for over 10 years.
-He is currently a member of his firm’s Management Committee and is the Conflicts and Risks Partner, managing the firm’s risk and potential client conflicts.
+Jim Hunwick is a finance lawyer and is a partner at international firm Pinsent Masons, based in Sydney.
+He has governance experience, having occupied management positions in law firms for an extended period.
 Jim’s client work involves acting as legal adviser on debt finance matters for significant listed and unlisted Australian corporations.
 Jim’s passion for music began with the piano at the age of 4, followed soon by violin.

 Artistic Director and Public Officer